Workplace Safety and Heat Stress Protections in Qatar

 • You have been injured at work or witness unsafe working conditions.

-• Report unsafe conditions to your supervisor first, then to the Ministry of Labour if nothing changes.
+• Report unsafe conditions to your supervisor first, then to the Ministry of Labour hotline at 16008 if nothing changes.

 What should you NOT do?

-• Do not work during banned hours if conditions exceed the heat threshold, even if your employer asks you to.
+• Do not work during restricted hours if conditions exceed the WBGT threshold, even if your employer pressures you.
+The ban is enforced by government inspectors.

 • Do not ignore symptoms of heat exhaustion such as dizziness, nausea, or confusion.
-Stop working and seek shade and water.
+Stop working immediately and seek shade, water, and medical help.

 • Do not skip safety training.
-Workers also have a legal duty to follow safety procedures.
+Workers also have a legal duty to follow safety procedures and use provided equipment.

 You came here to know your rights — help someone else know theirs.